Fight Erectile Dysfunction and 4 More Reasons to Go Plant-Based This Movember

 But a healthful plant-based diet can help unblock arteries, improving blood flow to the heart and brain, as well as to the penis.
 In fact, a plant-based diet is associated with reduced risk of erectile dysfunction, according to research recently published in the Journal of Urology.
 Previous research has found that men with the highest intakes of anthocyanins, flavones, and flavanones—compounds found in fruits such as strawberries, apples, blueberries, and citrus—lowered their risk for ED by 14% when compared to those who consumed the least.

 Watch Foods That Can Help Erectile Dysfunction on The Exam Room Live.

 2. Protect Your Prostate

 Ditching dairy can also help.
-A study published last month found that a high intake of dairy products such as milk increased the risk of developing prostate cancer.
+A study found that a high intake of dairy products such as milk increased the risk of developing prostate cancer.
 Previous research has shown the same.
 High intakes of dairy products including whole and low-fat milk and cheese increase the risk for prostate cancer, according to a meta-analysis that looked at 32 studies.

 Watch a Plant-Powered Approach to Prostate Cancer on The Exam Room Live.

 Men on vegan diets have as much testosterone as men who eat meat.
 Researchers assessed diet records for 191 participants and tracked their testosterone levels, finding no differences in testosterone levels.
 And if you were worried about consuming tofu, tempeh, or other soy foods, don’t!
 Research shows that neither soy foods nor isoflavone supplements from soy affect testosterone levels in men.

 Watch Does Soy Lower Testosterone? on The Exam Room Live.